-How to Make a Training Plan with a Constantly Changing Schedule
+How to Make a Training Plan and Stick With It

 Training for a race takes a lot of time out of our already busy day to day lives.
 Often times, we come up with a plan to run a certain distance or a certain amount of time every day but we can rarely stick to this plan.
 Many types of people have to deal with this, and whether you are a student with a changing class and studying schedule or a parent who holds down a job and the household, it can be tough to find time to train for that race.
 As someone who ran races while a student in college I can relate and have experienced the time crunches that can be put on our schedules.
 By following these guidelines I was able to train for my races while still maintaining a busy and changing schedule.

 Many times when training we like to map out our running schedule over the next three months or however long it is before the race.
 However, with a constantly changing schedule sometimes we have no idea if we have time for a 12 mile run next Tuesday, let alone six Tuesdays from now.
 If we miss runs, especially multiple in a short time period then we tend to get down on ourselves and possibly think about dropping out because we feel as though we have too much on our plates.
 If you are in a position where it is likely that something mandatory will come up on a day that you plan to train, then wait to schedule that time period at a later date.

 That being said, it is still good to set general goals for the entirety of your training at the beginning.
 If you are running a marathon in 3 months, it is a good idea to make sure that you will be able to run those 26.2 miles when the time comes around.
 Which leads to the next guideline…